 If you are applying from outside the UK for a Tier 4 student visa, you will be applying for an Entry Clearance visa.
 Please note this information is only to be used as a guide.
 Read the Home Office Tier 4 Policy Guidance or the full requirements.

-2. Prepare to meet all the requirements and to get all the required documents ready to apply.
+1. Prepare to meet all the requirements and to get all the required documents ready to apply.
 Preparing your finances is the main requirement that you need to do in advance.
 If you are using a bank account, you need to show the total funds required for 28 days.
 Other financial documents may also take time to prepare, so start early.
 Also prepare how and when you are going to apply.
 It is also essential that you know the requirements and rules.

-6. Attend an interview appointment - All students applying for a Tier 4 visa will be required to attend an interview appointment, where you will also give your biometrics (a photograph and your figure prints).
+5. Attend an interview appointment - All students applying for a Tier 4 visa will be required to attend an interview appointment, where you will also give your biometrics (a photograph and your fingerprints).